Jaswanth19-596/Jaswanth19-596/README.md

 ### Hi there 👋

-I'm Jaswanth, a Graduate student at Purdue University Northwest majoring in Computer Science.
-I love problem-solving, and solving problems with code is what I love to do.
+Hello, I'm Jaswanth, a Computer Science graduate student at Purdue University Northwest.
+I have a passion for problem-solving, and I particularly enjoy tackling challenges through coding.
+Solving problems with code is where my enthusiasm lies.

 ![Alt text](https://i.imgur.com/m3rJOcD.jpg)